sylwiavargas/schedules/Module1.md

 |5:30 - 6:00| Stand Down |

 #### Self-check questions
+- Morning lecture:
     - What are objects in Ruby?
 What is "behavior" and "data"?
+    - What is a class and instance?
+    - How can I hack Ruby classes (e.g. String)?
+Why would I?
+- Afternoon lecture:
     - What are "getter" and "setter" methods?
 How are they different?
 Why do we need them?
 What is the danger of mistaking them?
     - If I create two instances of a Dog class with exactly same attributes, will they be the same attribute?

 #### Day labs list
 Introduction To Object-Orientation In Ruby: